expressjs/connect-multiparty/README.md

 [connect](https://github.com/senchalabs/connect/) middleware for
 [multiparty](https://github.com/andrewrk/node-multiparty/).

-~I actually recommend against using this module.
-It's cleaner to use the multiparty API directly.~

 You should not add this middleware to all routes; only to the ones in which you want to accept uploads.